-Pupils who violate any of the above will receive appropriate disciplinary action by the building principal or head teachers.
+Pupils who violate any of the above will receive appropriate disciplinary action by the building principal, head teachers or teachers.
+An ODR will be written to document the infraction, but student will not necessarily be assigned to Rocket Refueling.
 These measures may be, but are not limited to:

 - A verbal reprimand

 - A personal conference with the teacher

 - Possible assignment to Rocket Refueling

 - Rearrangement of seating

 - Discussion or conference with parent

 - Special assignments

 - Removal of privileges

-- After-school detention

-- In School Suspension

-- Out-of-School Suspension (1-3 days), parent notification

-- Temporary removal from class

-- Development of a "contract of expected future behavior"

 - Assigning a natural consequence directly related to the inappropriate behavior

-- Confiscation of non-instructional or banned items

-A recurrence of the same Division One behavior violation, following disciplinary action, will move the behavior into the Division Two category for a subsequent offence.
+A recurrence of the same Division One behavior violation for the third time, following disciplinary action, will move the behavior into the Division Two, second offense category for a subsequent offence.